Cognigy/Documentation/docs/en/docs/live-agent/teams.md

   <figcaption>Add Agents to Teams</figcaption>
 </figure>

-Click on Add Agents after selecting the Checkboxes for Agents needed for this team.
+Click on **Add Agents** after selecting the Checkboxes for Agents needed for this team.
 Only these agents will be able to see these teams on their screens.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-teams-team-ready.png" width="100%" alt="Teams Create Finish Screen" />
   <figcaption>Finish</figcaption>
 </figure>

-Click on Finish.
+Click on **Finish**.

 The team has been created.
 You can always Edit or Delete the Team as per your need.